home-assistant/home-assistant.io/source/_components/owlet.markdown

 [Owlet Care](https://owletcare.com/) baby monitors check your baby's oxygen level and heart rate while sleeping.

-Configuring this component will enable tracking of heart rate, oxygen level, motion and base station connection status.
+Configuring this integration will enable tracking of heart rate, oxygen level, motion and base station connection status.
 Battery status is available as an attribute on oxygen and heart rate sensors.

-This component enables the following platforms automatically:
+This integration enables the following platforms automatically:

 #### {% linkable_title Binary Sensors %}